dikortis/LetsTalkETC/Episodes/Episode_10.md

-but are expected to perform their utility it's madness it's absolute nuts the problem is that it's impossible right now for a human being to develop an algorithm maybe forever that can possibly account mechanistically for all of the funding that's required for each
+but are expected to perform their utility it's madness it's absolute nuts the problem is that it's impossible now for a human being to develop an algorithm maybe forever that can possibly account mechanistically for all of the funding that's required for each